Blog

 What Research Shows

-- A major study from the European Broadcasting Union and BBC found that 45% of responses from top AI assistants had at least one significant inaccuracy, and 81% had some problem, including sourcing issues or outdated facts.
+• A major study from the European Broadcasting Union and BBC found that 45% of responses from top AI assistants had at least one significant inaccuracy, and 81% had some problem.

-- Industry evaluations also show that even state-of-the-art models still produce errors in 5–20% of complex reasoning tasks, and users encounter mistakes in roughly 1.75% of real-world interactions.
+• Industry evaluations show that even state-of-the-art models still produce errors in 5-20% of complex reasoning tasks.

 A common misconception is that hallucinations are mostly about facts - fake citations, wrong answers, made-up explanations.
 In reality, hallucinations show up just as often in tool usage, where the consequences are far more dangerous.